 The primary established outcome goal for the program is to increase the amount of parenting time between noncustodial parents receiving services through the access and visitation program and their children.
-While the Covid-19 pandemic continues to have an impact on the ability to perform all of the duties outlined in the Access and Visitation plan, it has begun to meet with parents once again.
+The COVID-19 pandemic continues to have a significant impact on the ability to perform the duties outlined in the Access and Visitation plan.
+As court hearings are cancelled and citizens encouraged to stay safe at home, the ability of District Family Court Administrators to provide Access and Visitation Services were severely curtailed.
+As we look forward to returning to a sense of normalcy, NCCSS will be working with NCAOC to reestablish this program and increase outcomes.